-Disinfecting all surfaces: Diluted bleach (1:10, one part bleach to ten parts water) should be used twice over 24 hours to clean down all surfaces including floors, walls, windows and ledges.
-Kennels will also need to be disinfected.
-Note: Bleach is inactivated by inorganic material such as dirt and feces, so mechanical cleaning (ie; with hot soapy water) is required to remove dirt before applying bleach.
+Disinfect surfaces: Diluted bleach (1:10, one part bleach to ten parts water) applied twice over 24 hours to clean down all surfaces including floors, walls, windows, and ledges.
+Note: Inorganic material inactivates bleach.
+Mechanical cleaning is necessary to remove dirt before you apply the bleach solution.

-Steam cleaning: Carpets and soft furnishings should be steam cleaned.
+Steam clean: Carpets and soft furnishings.
 The temperature of the water should be at least 110F to kill the spores.

-Discard bedding and grooming equipment: If possible, if this is not possible, these products should be washed with an antifungal disinfectant.
+Discard bedding and grooming equipment: If possible, if not, wash with an antifungal disinfectant.

 It is also possible to pass on ringworm from humans to cats.

 If you (or anybody in your household has ringworm), treatment with a suitable antifungal ointment or cream is necessary.
-This is usually applied 2-3 times a day to the affected area(s) for several weeks.
-Cover ringworm lesions with a plaster/band aid to avoid spreading the infection to other people and pets.
+Apply 2-3 times a day to the affected area(s) for several weeks.
+Cover ringworm lesions with a plaster/band-aid to avoid spreading the infection to other people and pets.

-Bedding and towels should be washed regularly (using an antifungal rinse) and do not share towels with a person infected with ringworm.
+Wash bedding and towels regularly using an antifungal rinse and do not share towels with a person infected with ringworm.

 A final note

-Ringworm can be an incredibly frustrating infection to get rid of.
-Please remember that in most cases it is not life threatening.
+Ringworm can be a frustrating infection to get rid of.
+Please remember that in most cases it is not life-threatening.
 Avoidance is always better than cure, particularly with ringworm.
-Ways to reduce the chances of your cats catching ringworm include:

 Isolate new cats for two weeks, not only to see if ringworm rears its head but also other contagious diseases.
 Bear in mind though that even if you have taken precautions, cats can be carriers.
 The photo above is my own daughter who developed ringworm around the same time we adopted a new kitten.
-The kitten didn’t display any signs of ringworm himself, but was a probable source of the ringworm my daughter had.
+He had no sign of ringworm himself but was a likely source.
 None of my other cats caught ringworm, sadly the kitten died shortly after his adoption from an unrelated condition.